noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 ### EC2

 - on ec2 creation, you can select an existing VPC and subnet to launch an instance into under network settings
+- instances are connected to the network with elastic network interfaces(opens in a new tab).

 ### Security Groups